 About the Role:

-The Campaigns and Programs Assistant will perform a variety of administrative tasks within the Campaigns and Programs department and support the organizations civil and human rights campaigns.
-The individual will have an opportunity to help build and monitor administrative infrastructure that is critical to the success of the organization’s campaigns and programs while also supporting outreach efforts to local partners across the country.
+The Campaigns and Programs Assistant will perform a variety of administrative tasks within the Campaigns and Programs department and support the organization’s civil and human rights campaigns.
+The individual will have an opportunity to help build and monitor administrative infrastructure that is critical to the success of the organization’s campaigns and programs.

 What You Will Do:

 - Assist in the coordination and maintenance of effective technical support for the Campaigns and Programs department.

 - Provide strategic management and oversight of the Executive Vice President’s schedule, make determinations on scheduling priorities, and support on preparation for and follow up from meetings.

 - Manage all administrative support for the Executive Vice President’s travel, logistics, and expense reimbursements.

 - Ensure that meetings, deadlines, presentations, and other duties of the Campaigns and Programs Department are carried out seamlessly.